Dahblessed/zero_day/README.md

 # Vagrant - or - how to code in your local computer

 ## Learning Objectives
-At the end of this project, you are expected to be able to explain to anyone, without the help of Google
+At the end of this project, you are expected to be able to explain to anyone, without the help of Google:

 * What is a virtual machine